-- · Our equity award and annual variable cash incentive award agreements incorporate forfeiture and recoupment provisions. - · We have stock ownership guidelines for our directors and executive officers. - We grant annual equity awards so our executive officers have unvested awards that could decrease in value if they do not manage the business with a view to the Company's long-term growth and success. - We have a balance of time horizons for our incentive awards, including an annual cash incentive program, three-year performance periods for our performance shares and stock options that vest over a three-year period commencing on the first anniversary of the grant date. - With the exception of our Chief Executive Officer, none of our executive officers, including our Named Executive Officers, has an employment agreement with the Company. - Our equity plans expressly prohibit re-pricing awards without stockholder approval.
+- · Our equity award and annual variable cash incentive award agreements incorporate forfeiture and recoupment provisions. - We have stock ownership guidelines for our directors and executive officers. - We grant annual equity awards so our executive officers have unvested awards that could decrease in value if they do not manage the business with a view to the Company's long-term growth and success. - We have a balance of time horizons for our incentive awards, including an annual cash incentive program, three-year performance periods for our performance shares and stock options that vest over a three-year period commencing on the first anniversary of the grant date. - With the exception of our Chief Executive Officer, none of our executive officers, including our Named Executive Officers, has an employment agreement with the Company. - Over 77% of the votes cast at our 2011 Annual Meeting of Stockholders in the advisory vote on the executive compensation of our Named Executive Officers approved the executive compensation paid to our Named Executive Officers. - · Our equity plans expressly prohibit re-pricing awards without stockholder approval.